Words: Elle Clay

-In your experience, what are the most important features of a basketball shoe and why?
+In your experience, what are the most important features in a basketball shoe?

 Having played in the Air Jordan XXXIV, what are your first impressions of the Air Jordan XXXV?

-The Jumpman has grown to represent more than just basketball and even sports.
+The Jumpman has grown to represent more than just basketball or even sports.
 What does the Jumpman represent to you?

 I think it represents prestigious human beings who you can look up to.
 MJ went and got everything he dreamed of.
 He made his dreams a reality.
 For somebody to be human and make that possible is amazing.
 To think of all he’s done for the world, for people and for even himself — it’s remarkable.
 Some of us weren’t alive when he was playing, but we still get to witness him.
 The fact that I’ve seen him at games or at the Jordan Brand Classic is incredible.
 The Jumpman means a lot.
 It’s phenomenal that somebody could make all of this happen.